 Some companies invite employees to make a donation through an internal portal so the company can automatically provide a matching gift.
 If you do this, please tell us!
 We will note it in our records and will let you know when the gift arrives.
 Donations and matching gifts made through company websites often take 6-8 weeks to process before we are notified, and some take up to six months!
 If you let us know you initiated the donation, we won’t continue to send you requests for a gift (only periodic reminders if we don’t receive it from the company).

 Gifts of securities (stock) are warmly encouraged and can provide tax benefits to donors (please consult your tax attorney).
-To transfer securities, download instructions and email email@example.com so we can recognize you and provide a tax receipt.
+To transfer appreciated securities, please fill out this form to let us know that you will be transferring and you will receive the instructions via automated email.

 For information regarding wire transfers, planned giving or other gifts, including gifts in kind, please call Linda Lyon, Executive Director, at 650-329-3990 or email email@example.com.